 The Act to Improve Enforcement of the Law in Social Networks NetzDG.
-The law covers defamation, dissemination of propaganda material, incitement to commit serious violent offense endangering the state, public incitement to crime, incitement to hatred and the distribution of pornography Pursuant to Article 14 (3) of the E-Commerce Directive, Member States are allowed to establish “procedures governing the removal or disabling of access to information”.
+The law covers defamation, dissemination of propaganda material, incitement to commit serious violent offense endangering the state, public incitement to crime, incitement to hatred, and the distribution of pornography.
+Pursuant to Article 14 (3) of the E-Commerce Directive, Member States are allowed to establish “procedures governing the removal or disabling of access to information”.
 Moreover, the German law against hate speech on Facebook forces online platforms to remove “obviously illegal” posts within 24 hours or risk fines of up to €50 million.
-Aimed at social networks with more than 2 million members, such as Facebook, YouTube
+Aimed at social networks with more than 2 million members, such as Facebook, YouTube,

 According to the Bill on political bots and advertising, using a bot to create 25 or more personas on social media would be punishable by up to five years in prison or fines of up to €10,000.

-The Law on the Provision of Information to the Public under which the Commission functions allows the Radio and Television Commission of Lithuania to block media which spreads war propaganda, instigates war or hatred, ridicule, humiliation, instigates discrimination, violence, physical violent treatment of a group of people or a person belonging on grounds of age, sex, sexual orientation, ethnic origin, race, nationality, citizenship, language, origin, social status, belief, convictions, views or religion’.
-The decision about temporarily blocking a channel is made through the courts following application by the Commission.
+The Law on the Provision of Information to the Public under which the Commission functions allows the Radio and Television Commission of Lithuania to block media that spreads war propaganda, instigates war or hatred, ridicule, humiliation, instigates discrimination, violence, physical violent treatment of a group of people or a person belonging on grounds of age, sex, sexual orientation, ethnic origin, race, nationality, citizenship, language, origin, social status, belief, convictions, views or religion’.
+The decision on temporarily blocking a channel is made through the courts following an application by the Commission.

 In February 2019, the Dutch government launched a public awareness campaign aimed at informing people about the spread of misinformation online.
 The campaign, which came months ahead of the EU Parliamentary elections, was predominantly waged on social media.
-The aim of the campaign is to make Dutch voters more aware of the possible presence of disinformation and help people recognize it.
+The aim of the campaign is to make Dutch voters more aware of the possible presence of disinformation and help people to recognise it.

 In March 2019, ahead of the European parliamentary